twopin/CAMP/README.md

 ### Recent Update 2022.09

 Some researchers find that the web server generating secondary structures http://scratch.proteomics.ics.uci.edu/explanation.html#SSpro would generate different results which we used to train and evaluate CAMP by installing the 2018 LINUX version.
-We are sorry that we didnt't realize such difference and please generate these features by using the LINUX 2018 version (SCRATCH-1D release 1.2 (2018, linux version))
+Such differences may due to the updated predicting algorithm of SSPro in 2020.
+We investigated such variance and found that around 5-10% residues would be predicted into distinct SS-classes.
+Since our model was trained using the 2018-linux verion software, please generate these features by using the LINUX 2018 version (SCRATCH-1D release 1.2 (2018, linux version)) for inference.
+We'll update our model with new features soon.

 ### License